 Each year, schools are allocated a percentage of available funding based on the numbers of students eligible for free and reduced lunch; however, a child does not need to be registered in either of those programs to be a recipient of Principal's Fund.

-REPORT FORMS FOR PRINCIPALS
+REPORT OF USE OF FUNDS FOR PRINCIPALS

-During COVID-19, some Principal's Funds may be used to purchase grocery or supply/clothing gift cards to be distributed to students in need.
+During COVID-19, Principal's Funds may be used to purchase grocery or supply/clothing gift cards to be distributed to students in need.
 An Acknowledgment of the Receipt must be signed by parent or guardian and returned to RCEF.
 Principals may download the Acknowledgement of Receipt Form here.

 Rock-Aid is a food assistance program to distribute out of school nutrition to Rockingham County students and their families.
 For the current fiscal year, ROCKAID has total of $18,000 to provide fresh and shelf-stable food as well as grocery store gift cards to assist families in need with children.